datajerk/ctf-write-ups/cybersecurityrumblectf2020/babypwn/README.md

 The description pretty much gives it all away, this is going to be oldskool pre-ASLR shellcoding--should be _fun_.
 BTW, Linux didn't have ASLR [mainstream] until 2005, however it feels like it has been around forever.

 The gamemasters have provided all the source, including Docker configs so that you can precisely mirror the challenge service.

+**Update:** I discovered a minor error in my container build while exploring alternative solutions.
+I am leaving the write up as is since this is the path I took, however I'll note the differences in errata at the end.

+**Update:** Added alternative solves at the end.

 ## Analysis